aptos-labs/aptos-core/developer-docs-site/docs/indexer/txn-stream/local-development.md

   - [data-service](https://github.com/aptos-labs/aptos-core/tree/main/ecosystem/indexer-grpc/indexer-grpc-data-service): Serves transactions via a GRPC stream to downstream clients.
 It pulls from either the cache or the file store depending on the age of the transaction.
 - Shared volumes and networking to hook it all up.

-You can learn more about the Transaction Stream Service architecture [here](./index) (todo update link) and the Docker compose file [here](https://github.com/aptos-labs/aptos-core/blob/main/docker/compose/indexer-grpc/docker-compose.yaml).
+You can learn more about the Transaction Stream Service architecture [here](/indexer/txn-stream) and the Docker compose file [here](https://github.com/aptos-labs/aptos-core/blob/main/docker/compose/indexer-grpc/docker-compose.yaml).

 ## Prerequisites
 In order to use the local development script you must have the following installed: